scalameta/metals/docs/editors/new-editor.md

   compiler.
 - `on`: log verbose debugging information for the presentation compiler.

+### `-Dmetals.snippet-auto-indent`

+Certain editors will automatically insert identation equal to that of the reference line that the operation started on.
+This is relevant in the case of multiline textEdits such as the "implement all methods" completion.

+Possible values:

+- `on`: (default): the client automatically adds in the indentation.
+This is the case for VS Code, Atom, Sublime, and coc.nvim.
+- `off`: the client does not add any indentation when receiving a multi-line textEdit

 ### `-Dbloop.embedded.version`

 Version number of the embedded Bloop server.
 Default value is